-When Lee, Linley and I visited Uruapan, Mexico, we anticipated we’d be eating some delicious guacamole, but what we didn’t anticipate was that it would be life-changing guacamole.
+When Lee, Linley and I visited Uruapan, Mexico, we anticipated we’d be eating some delicious guacamole, but what we didn’t anticipate was that it would be life-changing authentic guacamole.
 I’m fairly certain we ate our weight in guac within a day of our arrival, but we also discovered that for our entire lives we’d been making guac all wrong.

 It turns out that somewhere between Uruapan, Mexico and the US border, garlic and lime got added to the guacamole mix.
-I’m guilty of adding both, and truthfully it’s pretty damn good, but after trying traditional guacamole made by 3rd generation Mexican chefs, I can safely say that they are so not necessary.
+I’m guilty of adding both, and truthfully it’s pretty damn good, but after trying authentic guacamole made by 3rd generation Mexican chefs, I can safely say that they are so not necessary.

 The traditional chefs of Uruapan explained to us that simple is best because garlic and lime take away from the fresh taste of the avocados.
 And you know what?
 They’re right.
 Granted, avocados that were picked fresh from your backyard are going to taste pretty damn good, but there was no denying that their recipe totally trumped the typical North American version.

+We need to chat about the life-changing part of this guacamole… the cilantro.
 As I’m sure some of you may have noticed if you’ve been following THM for some time, my recipes almost never include cilantro.
 Cilantro option?
 Sure.
 But never mandatory.

 The cilantro in this recipe is 100% mandatory.
 And honestly, it makes the recipe (besides fresh avocados obviously!).
-Something about the cilantro in this traditional guac made me realize that I need to get over this little cilantrophobia of mine.

-Traditional Guacamole Recipe
+Authentic Guacamole Recipe

 - Prep Time: 5 minutes